alshakh/Graveyard/labs/labspec.md

 properties with _ prefix is customProperty :::: if want to use backup property for a molecule, you MUST provide a backup properties.

 Current implementation does not allow name duplication in const names in Compounds and Bonded Atom

+Now, version property is not used or have any effect